psiz-org/psiz/CONTRIBUTING.md

 ## Testing

-* PsiZ uses `pytest` for testing and `pytest-cov` for coverage analytics.
-These packages should be installed separtely by the user.
+* PsiZ uses `pytest` for testing, `pytest-cov` for coverage analytics, and `tox` for testing multiple python versions.
+These packages should be installed separtely by the tester.
+* A coverage report can be generated using `pytest --cov`
+* An xml coverage report for uploading to codecov can be generated using `py.test --cov-report=xml --cov=psiz tests/`
 * Tests that take more than a few seconds are marked as `slow` and can be skipped by running `pytest -m "not slow"`.
-* A coverage report can be generated using `pytest --cov`
-* All pytest markers must be registered, unregistered markers will generate an error.
+* All pytest markers must be registered in `pytest.ini`, unregistered markers will generate an error.

 # Additional Guidance